its-navneet/Doraemon/README.md

 # The_Doraemon
-This a game made using libGDX on android studio.
+This an android game made using libGDX framework based on Java.

 ![Screen Recording](https://github.com/its-navneet/Doraemon/blob/master/Doraemon.gif)